brynnb/chargify-laravel-v2/README.md

 ChargifyV2 Wrapper for Laravel 5
 =====================================

-Uses 0.0.5 Chargify SDK and an updated(forked) version of the PHP SDK that allows for newer versions of Guzzle.
+Uses 0.1.0 Chargify SDK that uses updated version of guzzle.

 This is a wrapper using the chargley chargify SDK.
 It creates a service provider and facade for autoloading into laravel.

 This differs from the other Chargify Wrapper provided by Andrew Lamers in that it uses V2 of the API.
-For V1 methods, also use his.
+For V1 methods, also use his ([or my fork of it](https://github.com/brynnb/chargify-laravel) if you need updated SDK/guzzle).

 Usage
 ---------------